2nd degree (Master)

 Requirements and Grading:

-1. Exercise (not graded): Provide an example of European news that caught your attention and discuss it.
+1. Exercise (10 Percent of the grade): Provide an example of European news that caught your attention and discuss it.

-Oral presentation (in couples), based on one or two articles of the syllabus (30 percent of the grade) Duration: 15 minutes max.
+2. Oral presentation about a relevant topic or an article from the syllabus (30 percent of the grade)

-3. Final assignment.
-A home-take exam (given by email at the end of the semester with questions related to the course) that will have to be handed in until an priory agreed upon date (70 percent of the grade).
+3. Final assignment. (given by email at the end of the semester with questions related to the course) - (60 percent of the grade).